Digital training that supports front line healthcare workers

-Calvium and Self-Injury Support (SIS) have collaboratively created Emotivate, a mobile app providing practical training and support to health and social care frontline staff in emotionally challenging workplaces.
+In 2017, Calvium and Self-Injury Support (SIS) collaborated to create Emotivate, a mobile app providing practical training and support to health and social care frontline staff in emotionally challenging workplaces.

-A key pillar in the work of Self-Injury Support is to provide training across multiple sectors to aid their mission.
-Many in support roles are lone workers with little supervisory support, in shift patterns that make release for training difficult, or in roles which are not prioritised for additional training.
+A key pillar Self-Injury Support is to provide training across multiple sectors to aid their mission.
+Many in support roles are lone workers with little supervisory support; in shift patterns that make release for training difficult, or in roles which are not prioritised for additional training.

-To meet these challenges, Self-Injury Support (SIS) successfully obtained funding to create Phase 1 of a mobile app, called Emotivate.
+In response to these challenges, Self-Injury Support (SIS) obtained funding to create Phase 1 of a mobile app, called Emotivate.
 Emotivate is a training and support app for anyone in a health and social care frontline role – all of which can be emotionally challenging and draining at times.
 The users could be NHS staff, social care workers or those involved in outreach programmes.

 Using Technology to support frontline staff

 Self-Injury Support’s in-person training workshops offer compassionate approaches for people being supported and those in supporting roles, exploring the impact of self-injury and mental health in individuals’ lives, and tackling the emotional challenges that come with it.

 While the training workshops were always well received, it became increasingly difficult for some organisations to commit to regular face-to-face sessions.
 This was due to a myriad of reasons including resourcing constraints, budget prioritisation, staff turnover and the practical implications of relieving staff of their duties in order to participate in a training workshop.

 The aim of Emotivate was to help support staff across health and social care, enabling them to feel more equipped to respond to those in difficult situations and to support themselves to process their emotions and experiences of challenging situations.